grandcat/zeroconf/README.md

 _Notes:_

-(*) The denoted functionalities might not be 100% standard conform, but should not be a deal breaker.
+(*) The denoted features might not be perfectly standards compliant, but shouldn't cause any problems.
-    Some test scenarios demonstrated that the overall robustness and performance increases when applying the suggested improvements.
+    Some tests showed improvements in overall robustness and performance with the features enabled.

 ## Credits
 Great thanks to [hashicorp](https://github.com/hashicorp/mdns) and to [oleksandr](https://github.com/oleksandr/bonjour) and all contributing authors for the code this projects bases upon.